faustiandreams/faustiandreams.github.io/_posts/2022-09-10-kyle-model.md

 - **Specific Distributions**: The reliance on Gaussian distributions for V and u is mathematically convenient but doesn't capture the fatter tails often observed in financial data.

 Despite these simplifications, the Kyle model remains incredibly valuable.
 It provides a clear and tractable illustration of fundamental market microstructure dynamics: how strategic information trading occurs, how information gets impounded into prices through order flow, and what determines the sensitivity of price to volume (price impact/market depth).
 It serves as a crucial theoretical benchmark and a building block for understanding more complex real-world market phenomena.
 The concepts of strategic information revelation and price impact derived from Kyle are cornerstones of modern market microstructure theory.

+For practical implementation of market making strategies, see our discussion of [parameter calibration in the Avellaneda-Stoikov model]({{ site.baseurl }}{% link _posts/2022-10-03-parameter-calibration-as.md %}), which takes a different optimal control approach to determining bid-ask spreads.

 <br>